 Although I use a tripod, there are some limitations to it.
 It is very useful when playing with the settings but with the tripod there are limited number of angles one can shoot in.
 That is one reason I did not like my DSLR and felt P&S was better.
 With the P&S camera I could easily move the camera in any angle I liked.
 If one can hold the camera sturdy when taking pictures and do not need a tripod, then that is the best way to shoot pictures as it gives more flexibility in taking pictures in various angles, especially overhead shots.

 Camera Setting: I always take pictures in manual mode.
 The 4 setting I consider and work with are aperture or f-stop, shutter speed, ISO and white balance.
 When using an auto mode, camera takes care of all these setting and all we need to do is click pictures.
 Aperture, shutter speed and ISO gives us control over the exposure of the picture and these settings are also known as exposure triangle.
-If you are new to these terms, check this post by Neel on Learning Food Photography and also Kankana’s post on ISO, shutter speed and aperture.
+If you are new to these terms, check Kankana's post on ISO, shutter speed and aperture.
 If one wants to shoot in manual mode, it is essential to understand these three setting and what they do.
 It took me a while to figure out how these settings work.
 Aperture, shutter speed and ISO gives us control over how much light we want the camera to use to process the image.
 I usually do not change ISO unless it is absolutely necessary and always keep it at a low value.
 On a sunny day where there is plenty of light, I usually stick to ISO 100.
 The higher the ISO number the brighter the picture becomes and ISO is very much useful in cloudy and dark conditions.
 However mind you, higher the ISO number, the grainier & noisy the image could get, that is if the number goes above 2000+.
 Although I do not change ISO that much, I do adjust aperture and shutter speed depending on the light and mood of the picture.
 These are the two setting I adjust the most to get the pictures the way I want and for the right exposure.

 Aperture: In food photography, in my view, aperture plays a crucial role in how the food pictures look.
 The depth of field can be manipulated with this setting.
 I like shallow depth of field in my pictures where the focus is on the hero, the main food and rest of the objects (side dishes) in the frame are blurred.
 Also, shallow depth of field gives a nice dramatic drop back when shooting with back lighting.
 With this setting, smaller the number, wider the opening and more light is let in and vice versa. f/1.8 has a wide opening and lets in more light and f/10 has a smaller opening and lets in less light.